e-rasvet/sassessment3/README.md

 --------
 This is version 3.x of the "Speaking assessment" module (sassessment).

-3.x release is compatible only with Moodle 3.0.

 The "sassessment" module is developed by
     Igor Nikulin, Paul Daniels and Nobuhiro Kumai.